hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 pvcreate /dev/sdb1
 vgextend VolGroup00 /dev/sdb1
 ```
-The new disk is now tacked onto the end of the LVM setup.
-No data is written to it though because it isn't mounted.
+The new disk is now tacked onto the end of the LVM drive.
+No data is written to it though, because it isn't mounted.

 Find out the current extent number of the LVM volume to be backed up: